flpmcruz/diplomas-generator/readme.md

 | `outputPdfPath`  | Output path to save the generated diplomas as PDF files.                            |
 | `inputNames`\*   | File path for the text file containing the names.
 Can be an array (required).       |

 `positionNameX` and `positionNameY` are the coordinates (px) of the name in the diploma.
 By default, the name is centered in the diploma.
 Use these parameters to adjust the position of the name in the diploma.
-We use these coordinates as a center of the name.

 ![Example of generated diploma.](https://flpmcruz.github.io/diplomas-generator/example.jpg)